 Although they have been extensively described online as safe nootropics, we do not believe that, by original nootropic definition, they are.

 Types of the stimulants

 Amphetamines like Adderall is a schedule II controlled substance prescription drug for focus and energy.
 Invented by Big Pharma for ADHD patients with mild brain dysfunction.
-This kind of cognitive enhancers is not the best choice for otherwise healthy individuals without a history of medications.
-The problem is their potential for addiction, as well as the stress and anxiety they can cause.
-Could have serious side effects if taken in the long run.
+This kind of cognitive enhancer is not the best choice for otherwise healthy individuals without a history of medications.
+The problem is their potential for addiction and could have serious side effects if taken in the long run.

 Modafinil is a wakefulness-promoting agent (eugeroic) prescribed against sleep attacks during the day or nightmares in the waking state.
 It increases focus and problem-solving ability.
 But it is not in the same class of drugs as Adderall and it is not a classic stimulant.

 “Part of the way Modafinil works is by shifting the brain’s levels of norepinephrine, dopamine, serotonin, and other neurotransmitters; it’s not clear what effects these shifts may have on a person’s health in the long run.”

 In 2011, while the movie “Limitless” came out, 650,000 people had Modafinil prescriptions.
 That changes in 2012 with almost 3x more prescriptions – 1,900,000.

 Psychostimulants such as modafinil and methylphenidate (Ritalin) are popular among students around exam time.
 Army personnel that needs to remain awake for long missions.
 Athletes also have an affinity for modafinil, as well as entrepreneurs and Wall Street executives.
 Senior people worried about cognitive decline and college academics keen to keep their efficiency are also their supporters.